 - Structured Query Language (SQL).
 SQL is a type of programming language that’s designed specifically for managing data and databases.
 It’s a valuable skill for just about any role related to data.

 - Data visualization.
 It’s essential to present data sets in an easy-to-understand way.
-Skills in data visualization can help you do precisely that, so they’re practical learning.
+Skills in data visualization can help you do that, so they’re practical learning.

 - Communication.
-Many data jobs require you to communicate your findings in terms that non-experts can understand.
+Many data jobs require you to communicate your findings in terms non-experts can understand.
 You’ll also have to work with a range of other professionals.
 As such, good communications skills are essential.